 One of the primary funding mechanism for CRA projects in the Lealman CRA Tax Increment Finance Fund.
-This fund is comprised of the tax increment revenue collected from Pinellas County It is estimated that based on current property valuations and millage rates the potential CRA TIF revenue that could be available to the Lealman CRA in 2017 is approximately \$97 thousand dollars.
+This fund is comprised of the tax increment revenue collected from Pinellas County.
+It is estimated that based on current property valuations and millage rates the potential CRA TIF revenue that could be available to the Lealman CRA in 2017 is approximately \$97 thousand dollars.

 Table 2 details the anticipated TIF revenue that is projected to be available for Community Redevelopment projects and programs.
-The anticipated TIF revenues are based on an annual appreciation of property values of between 2.5% - 3.0%.
-Future development within the CRA boundaries and projects that have not yet been approved or permitted will increase the potential TIF revenue in addition to the revenue estimate shown below.
+The anticipated TIF revenues are based on an annual 40 appreciation of property values of between 2.0% 2.5% - 5.5%3.0\%.
+Future development within the CRA boundaries and projects that have not yet been approved or permitted will may increase the potential TIF revenue in addition to the revenue estimate shown below in Table 2.